armdupre/terraform-aws-module-ixnetwork-app/README.md

 # module-ixnetwork-app/aws

 ## Description
-Terraform module for CyPerf application deployment on Amazon Web Services
+Terraform module for IxNetwork application deployment on Amazon Web Services

 ## Deployment
 This module creates a single instance having a single network interface.